-Every parent worries their child will run into the street from the yard or sidewalk, and every parent takes steps to prevent this, often spanking when children make for the open road.
+With the world reopening, child safety has become more important than ever.
+Every parent worries their child will run into the street from the yard or sidewalk or park, and many parents takes steps to prevent this, often spanking when children make for the open road.

 Children love to explore forbidden territory and find out for themselves what all the fuss is about.
 The more you make the road into a forbidden place, the more your child will want to explore it.